ZielsLab/SIPmg/README.md

 # qSIP_metagenomics
-This repo is for the collaborative project with the JGI on qSIP metagenomics
+This repo is for the collaborative project with UBC and JGI on qSIP metagenomics